SwEnt-Fall-2024-Group-22/Cyrcle/docs/Architecture.md

     C_GH_SE_CYRCLE --> UI>ui]

     MODEL --> MODEL_MAP>map]
+    MODEL --> MODEL_PARKING>parking]

     UI --> UI_AUTH>authentication]
     UI --> UI_MAP>map]
     UI --> UI_NAV>navigation]
     UI --> UI_THEME>theme]
 ```
+The `res` folder is not precised here as it do not add a lot at this point of the project.

 ## Project from above the `src` directory